AsahiLinux/docs/Partitioning-cheatsheet.md

 ## Physical disk layout on Apple Silicon

 * The NVMe drive has namespaces.
-You only care about the primary one, that's `disk0` on macOs or `nvme0n1` on Linux.
+You only care about the primary one, that's `disk0` on macOS or `nvme0n1` on Linux.
   * The others are used for kernel panic logs and stuff like that.
 That's pretty low level stuff you don't have to care about.
 This is an NVMe thing, like "low-level partitions".
 Just don't think too much about it.
 * The primary namespace is formatted as a GPT partition table, same as on most Linux/Windows/Intel Mac systems these days
 * The GPT contains partitions, which can be traditional ones (FAT32, HFS+, Linux...) or APFS containers